Brian Fernández

-Brian Fernández (born 26 September 1994) is an Argentine professional footballer who plays as a forward for Colón.
+Brian Fernández (born 26 September 1994) is an Argentine professional footballer who plays as a forward for Talleres de Remedios de Escalada.

 Club career

 Defensa y Justicia

 Fernández made his professional debut for Defensa y Justicia on 25 May 2012 in a 1–0 loss to Ferro Carril Oeste.
 He participated in three matches but did not score a goal.
 In the following season Fernández participated in 13 matches, still without scoring.

 In the 2013–14 season he secured a position as a starter and scored 11 goals including the goal that secured promotion for his club to the Primera División, against San Martín de San Juan on 15 May 2014.
 On 8 August 2014 he scored his first goal in the Argentine top division in a 3–1 loss to Racing Club.

 Racing Club

 On 31 December 2014 Fernández was signed by Racing Club for a reported $1 million in exchange for 50% of his economic rights.
 His first goal for the club was in the Copa Libertadores group stage against Sporting Cristal on 10 March 2015.
 He scored three goals in the competition before his club was eliminated by Guaraní in the quarter-finals.
 Fernández scored both goals in a 2–0 victory for Racing in his debut in the 2014–15 Copa Argentina against Independiente de Neuquén.

 After the 12th round of the 2015 Argentine Primera División Fernández tested positive for prohibited controlled substances and was subsequently prohibited from playing professional football until 9 January 2017.
 Fernández played the entire 2016 season for Racing Club's reserve team in the reserve league.

 After a slow return to Racing's professional squad in 2017, manager Diego Cocca had Fernández loaned out to Primera División side Sarmiento in May.
 For the club, he scored three goals in his first three matches.
 He played five of six remaining league matches for Sarmiento, who were relegated at the end of the season.

 Fernández was recalled to Racing Club after his loan.
 He scored against Independiente Medellín in the second round of the 2017 Copa Sudamericana on 27 June 2017.